Av720/Horiseon-Challenge-1/README.md

 WHEN I view the heading attributes
 THEN they fall in sequential order (check)
 WHEN I view the title element
-THEN I find a concise, descriptive title
+THEN I find a concise, descriptive title (done)
 ```

 ## Mock-Up